Troubleshooting can help you quickly resolve issues within Limble so you can worry less about our software and more about getting your work done.

 If your device does not meet these specifications, or your device is more than 4 years old, it may not meet the requirements to run Limble effectively.

-If you’re still experiencing issues after trying these troubleshooting methods, reach out to your dedicated Limble representative for support.
+If you’re still experiencing issues after trying these troubleshooting methods, reach out to our support team.